metazip/pointfrip/Getting Started.md

 Then go to the [installer directory](https://github.com/metazip/pointfrip/tree/main/installer) and choose the installer version for an installation of Pointfrip and download it \
 **or** choose the portable version for download, which is extracted with an unzipper and can then be used easily.

-In the directory of Pointfrip is the file **pointfrip.exe**, which can be started by double-clicking and then a window with an event-controlled \
+In the directory of Pointfrip is the file pointfrip.exe, which can be started by double-clicking and then a window with an event-controlled \
 read-eval-print-loop will appear.
-Function expressions can be entered here and started with -Return-.
+Function expressions can be entered here and started with return or the triangle button in the toolbar.
+If you only want to start a part, you should select the area.